omissis/php-ask-sdk/README.md

 In order to test it locally, you need to have an account on the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) as well as a configured skill.

-Once that's in place, create a `.env` file in the root of this repo and fill in the skill id.
+Once that's in place, run `composer install`; then create a `.env` file in the root of this repo and fill in the skill id.

 Last, run `make env-renew-token`: that should open a browser and write a token in your env file once you authenticate.